I'm about to graduate. This is my last semester at U.Va. Hard to believe, isn't it?

 I thought it would be easy to develop senioritis this coming semester, but I'm keeping it at bay.
 I want to do my very best this semester...if this is the end, I want it to end with firecrackers and laughing, not quiet resolution that I can't do any better.
 Every second is one I can count toward further goals in my future.

-Actually accomplishing my sixteen year old dream is a lot to wrap my head around, so I try not to think about it or worry too much about it.
+head around, so I try not to think about it or worry too much about it.
 I blame my fascination with goals on my parents.
 Tonight, my mom was telling me about her college experience and education,which ended after she graduated and was married to my dad.
 I don't think she made a bad decision at all, but I agree with her; sometimes it's sad to realize she will never pursue those other dreams and goals related to her interests.

 Tonight I learned from her that if there is something I want to do, I should do it without hesitation.
 I might try it and hate it, but if I never try it, I will never know.
 If I never know, I might regret it for the rest of my life, wondering about what could have been.